camueller/SmartApplianceEnabler/doc/ManualInstallation_EN.md

 If the Raspberry Pi is to be connected via WIFI instead of Ethernet, the SSID and password must be entered in the file `/etc/wpa_supplicant/wpa_supplicant.conf`.
 A detailed description can be found in [Setting WiFi up via the command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

 ### Change hostname
-Regardless of the hostname via which the Raspberry can be reached in the local network, its default hostname is `raspberry` (also visible in the prompt: `pi@raspberrypi:~ $`).
-Especially if you have several Raspberrie Pis in the network, you want to see at the prompt which Raspberry you are currently entering the commands on.
+Regardless of the hostname via which the Raspberry Pi can be reached in the local network, its default hostname is `raspberry` (also visible in the prompt: `pi@raspberrypi:~ $`).
+Especially if you have several Raspberry Pis in the network, you want to see at the prompt which Raspberry you are currently entering the commands on.

-The tool `raspi-config` can be used to change the hostname, whereby the menu item _System Options_ and then the menu item _Hostname_ must be selected:
+The `raspi-config` tool can be used to change the hostname by selecting the _System Options_ menu item and then the _Hostname_ menu item:
 ```console
 pi@raspberrypi:~ $ sudo raspi-config
 ```